YiranJing/Coronavirus-Epidemic-COVID-19/README.en.md

    - **Estimated Maximum infected case in Wuhan: more than 16000** under official data

 #### Case 3: Sensitivity Analysis considering higher transmission probability
-   > Dr.Lanjuan Li on feb 02 said that due to limited testing kits and imperfect isolation, some cases cannot be detected correctly or immediately, Also not perfect isolation
+   > Dr.Lanjuan Li on feb 02 said that due to limited testing kits, some cases cannot be detected correctly or immediately, Also not perfect isolation
    > 2019-nCoV has lots of transmission ways, thus harder to prevent than other epidemic.

    - Suppose after 23 Jan, 2 people a case may infect